*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Where To Find Destroying Angel Mushrooms And When

-Destroying Angel is a name given to several very similar mushrooms in the Amanita genus.
+Destroying Angel is the name of several very similar mushrooms in the Amanita genus.
 In North America, the most commonly found variants are Amanita bisporigera and Amanita Ocreata.
 In Europe, though, you may encounter Amanita virosa and Amanita Verna fungi under the umbrella term of Destroying Angel Mushrooms.

 Destroying Angel Mushrooms enjoy a close relationship with tree roots, which is why they grow on the ground.
-They are primarily found in woodlands (birch, broadleaved, and mixed), particularly towards the edges.
-They may also be found on lawns and near bushes or shrubbery.
-In North America, specifically, the fruit bodies can be found in mixed coniferous and deciduous forests.
+They grow mainly in woodlands (birch, broadleaved, and mixed), particularly towards the edges.
+They may also grow on lawns and near bushes or shrubbery.
+In North America, specifically, the fruit bodies appear in mixed coniferous and deciduous forests.

 How To Identify Them